ridngh/RiddhimaSingh_Portfolio/README.md

 - The intuition behind good design thinking.
 I often don't like my own charts and sometiimes feel lost trying to figure out ways to improve them.
 Hence, I am most excited to learn the process of how to effectively critique and improve designs.
 - Figure out different ways to represent data.
 I am often stuck using the same charts - histograms, line charts, etc - to communicate my data.
 Hoping to see a fresh perspective to represent data!
 - I'd like to understand how to make my charts communicate across different audiences.
 Communicating technical and statistical aspects to decision makers is crucial in the field of publictech and something I hope to actively improve during this course.

+I foresee working as a data professional who analyses and visualises data to help policy makers make key decisions.

 # Portfolio

 <img src="trees.jpg" width="500"/>